alliecatowo/zmk-sofle/docs/docs/zmk-studio.md

 3. **Device Detection**
    - ZMK Studio should automatically detect your keyboard
-   - Look for "Eyelash Sofle" in device list
+   - Look for "AllieCat Sofle" in device list
    - Click "Connect" to establish connection

 ### Step 3: Verify Connection